Learning how to take this time-out for couples is a necessary skill to talk about BEFORE the conflict happens.

-What is their perception, their side, and their message?
+What are their perceptions, their side, and their message?

 Am I fighting just to be right or am I working to lovingly resolve since we are on the same team here?

 This is just one skill that can change the way your conflicts turn out.
 I encourage you to talk about it with your person before the next conflict.
-Make the choice to fight better next time.
+Make the choice to fight better next time by keeping these time-out relationship rules.
 Once we know better, we can make a choice to try to do better.
 Intentional practice is required though.
 Be love!

 Oh yeah… and just a side note.
-This strategy can be used in all kinds of situations and relationships, not just couple relationships.
+This strategy can be used in all kinds of situations and relationships, not just a marriage relationship.

 Do you want to grow in your relationship through intentional conversations with your honey?
 Hop on over and grab 75 Conversation Starters for Couples to get you started.
 While you might think you may know everything there is to know about your dear husband, there are probably new things you can learn!